M1k0t0/N2-Station/n2-station/README.md

 ## Configuration

 Information needed to run the Backend is contained in `config.json`, which should be sharing the same folder with the binary by default.
-You can change the configuration with `--config <path>` argument.
+You can change the configuration path with `--config <path>` argument.

+> __PROGRAM WILL PANIC AND TERMINATE IF CONFIG FILE DOESN'T EXISTS OR FAILED TO PARSE__

 ```json5
 {